HTGenomeAnalysisUnit/Useful_tips/Sanger_FARM22_usage.md

-# Connect and use FARM5 cluster
+# Connect and use FARM22 cluster

 To be able to user Sanger cluster you need
 - Sanger user name
-- Sanger SSH password
-- Sanger user password (note this is different from the above)
+- Sanger user password
 - Be added to the cardinal_analysis group in bsub (this may need a request to service desk and you have to take the FARM5 training course)

 ## Connect to FARM22 cluster